mbn-code/Hackers-Handbook-Vol-1-Full-Version/src/pages/en/page-apt.md

 ---
 title: Apt package maneger
-description: What is metasploit, what do we use it for and how can we use it.
+description: What is Apt and what is it used for.
 layout: ../../layouts/MainLayout.astro
 ---